aws-samples/aws-do-eks/README.md

 ## License

-This library is licensed under the MIT-0 License.
+This project is licensed under the MIT-0 License.
 See the [LICENSE](LICENSE) file.

 ## References